 Stained concrete is one method of transforming plain concrete into something more decorative.
 Paint can add color too but it didn’t look as stunning and it didn’t last very long.

 The discovery of concrete staining and the fact that it comes in a wide range of colors made contractors and customers excited.
 Concrete stains come in two types: acid and water based.
 Let’s get to know more about them:

-Acid Stain – This type of concrete stain is a reactive type.
+Acid Staining – This type of acid stained concrete solution is a reactive type.
 This means it triggers a chemical reaction once the metallic salts it contains comes in contact with the hydrated lime in concrete.
 The effect is quite dramatic, causing shades of color and patterns to appear.
 Acid stains penetrate deep into the concrete slab so it won’t peel or fade.
 The stain dried into a translucent color that varies in intensity and pattern.
 No two acid stained concrete floors are alike.

 Water-based Stain – This non-reactive stain dries in the exact same color it was before application.
 Because it does not contain any metallic salt, the colors are more consistent.
 This comes in a wider range of colors, each one drying to an opaque finish.
 This type of stain is ideal for projects that call for specific designs, patterns, graphic images, and the like.

 Comparing Colored Concrete Options

 There are many different ways to acquire colored concrete floor.
 Having a stained concrete driveway, patio or pool deck, however, provide the most benefits for both residential and commercial use.
 Here’s how stained concrete flooring fares compared to other coloring options: